cnshenj/vscode-task-manager/README.md

 ## Release Notes

+### 0.4.0
+- Use theme icons provided by vscode instead of custom icons for task sources.

 ### 0.3.0
 - Tasks from different root folders in multi-root workspaces are separated.
 - Animated running task icon.